 Being at the source for causing breakthrough results

-Author: Max-Ferdinand Scheichenost, Director of Digital Transformation, Mekong Capital
+Author: Max-F. Scheichenost, Partner, Mekong Capital

 It is a Monday morning in early September ‘20.
 I am sitting with the management team of one MEF III investee company and experience a heavy cloud hanging over all of us.

 The management team had a tough couple of months behind them.
 Their teams were split across two offices – because of the latest Covid19 outbreak.
 The last “big” marketing campaign in August ’20 took a lot of planning and effort to execute, was above budget….and did not result in higher transactions.
 In fact, transactions were flat.

 Sitting in this meeting, I can listen to an ongoing concern that there is only 1 big campaign per month developed by Marketing.
 And that “it’s like flipping a coin in terms of success: It either works – or as it was 50% of the time the case – it doesn’t work” in terms of driving transactions.
 And the problem?
 It was best summarized by the CFO stating “We are literally running out of coins”.

 The management team was stressed and the CMO at that time felt all the burden.
 Driving transactions was perceived as the sole responsibility of the Marketing department.
 The conversations were about “more”, “better” and “now”- typical for a change (or crisis) management process which is on a predictable path of failing as executives start to finger point who is to blame instead of working (or fighting) as a unified force.